Mercateo/component-check/README.md

 - Angular 1 in ES6 isn't _that_ bad.
 - Angular 2 is okay.
 I'm not entirely sold to its concepts and syntax. `zone.js` seems a little bit magical.
 - You can write Ember applications without ember-cli!
 This is really nice.
 But it has edges...
 - Cycle.js is conceptionally maybe the best framework currently.
 "Best" in the sense of bug free, testability and logical structure.
 But for me it is _really_ hard to write and understand.
-To hard actually.
+Too hard actually.
 I hope this changes in the future, too.
 - React and Redux were nice to use.
 A little bit verbose in the beginning, but very readable.
 I will look more into Redux in the future, because it was the framework I was most productive with.